FREVA-CLINT/freva-deployment/docs/Folders.md

 [evaluation_system]
 # Freva - Free Evaluation System Framework configuration file
 # This file contains the necessary configuration information
-# which is needed to run freva
+# which is needed to run Freva
 #
-# Username(s) - comma separated - of the admins of the proejct
+# Username(s) - comma separated - of the admins of the project
 admins=
 #
-# An Infromative project name
+# An informative project name
 project_name=freva
-# The url the freva web ui can be accessed with
+# The url the Freva web ui can be accessed with
 project_website=

-# Main configuration path of the freva instance default to the etc dir
+# Main configuration path of the Freva instance default to the etc dir
 # of the python environment
 root_dir=
 #